ivan-markov-666/beelms/be/README.md

 These fields are **not exposed in the public WS-2 Auth/Account API responses** and are intended for internal reporting and future admin/audit tooling.

+#### Token revocation (internal)

+For security, JWT access tokens embed a `tokenVersion` value derived from the `User` entity.
+On each authenticated request, the `JwtAuthGuard`:

+- verifies the JWT signature;
+- loads the user by `sub` from the database;
+- checks that the user is active and that `payload.tokenVersion === user.tokenVersion`.

+This means that:

+- after `POST /api/users/me/change-password`, the user's `tokenVersion` is incremented and all previously issued tokens become invalid across all protected endpoints;
+- after `DELETE /api/users/me`, the user is marked inactive and any existing tokens for that user are rejected with `401 Unauthorized`.

+This mechanism is internal and does not change the public Auth API shapes (the login response remains `{ accessToken, tokenType }`).

 For full request/response schemas, see the OpenAPI spec in `docs/architecture/openapi.yaml`.

 ### Manual testing checklist – Auth + Account (WS-2)